albankerloch/autoClaim/README.md

-# AutoClaim, an AXA Assistant
+# AssistAccident, an AXA Assistant

 <p>
   <a href="LICENSE">